 Using ExperienceFellow for a Diary Study in Central Park

 In this article I will be discussing my insights on using ExperienceFellow for a Diary Study as a Design Researcher for my project.
 My project revolves around understanding how people navigate around Central Park.
-However, for this article I will be focusing on how I used this tool for a dairy study as opposed to the complete project that includes Exploratory, Generative and Evaluative research (which I will add to my portfolio soon).
+However, for this article I will be focusing on how I used this tool for a diary study as opposed to the complete project that includes Exploratory, Generative and Evaluative research (which I will add to my portfolio soon).

 ExperienceFellow as a product works for both ends.
 The participants can record and assess their experiences with a free mobile app while researchers use the web-based software for data analysis.

 As a researcher for my project, I set up my goals and expected outcomes from this exercise and recruited my participants.
 The nature of my research was Exploratory which is generally conducted for a problem that has not been studied more clearly, intended to establish priorities, develop operational definitions and improve the final research design.
 It helps determine the best research design, data-collection method and selection of subjects.

 I conducted this research because I wanted to learn more about navigation patterns and identify pain points (if any) of New Yorkers in a park as big in scale as Central Park.